By Tristan Harris Wednesday 04 September 2013 Updated: 05/09 10:54

-THE LEADER of Bromsgrove Labour Group has lambasted the district council over plans to close the Customer Service Centre (CSC) on Saturdays from January.
+BROMSGROVE District Council's cabinet has given the go ahead to controversial plans to close the Customer Service Centre (CSC) on School Drive on Saturdays from January.

-According to the council's figures, during 2012 and 2013, only 62 people, on average, used the CSC on a Saturday, compared with 465 on a weekday.
+According to the authority's figures, during 2012 and 2013, only 62 people, on average, used the CSC on a Saturdays, compared with 465 on a weekday.

-But Coun Luke Mallett questioned how well the weekend hours had been advertised and asked if the council had consulted with service users.
+But Labour Group leader Coun Luke Mallett lambasted the move and questioned how well the weekend hours had been advertised, asking the council if it had properly consulted with service users.

 "The thing to do would be to promote the Saturday opening hours to let people know the service is available.